AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 - [Check Valves](https://cad.onshape.com/documents/9268b604d6ced6c7f52b783c/w/49e0393fad2ca8fed995e1f5/e/83d112abae6ce4cc4505adeb)

 For purchasing components:
-- Check valve can be ordered directly from Strataflo or https://www.mcmaster.com/7746k831
-- Metal plates come with the check valves and cannot be ordered individually

 - Hex nut can be ordered here: https://www.mcmaster.com/90264A213
 - Brass jam nuts can be ordered here: https://www.mcmaster.com/92174a031
 - Partially threaded rod (we are still in the process of finding out where to order)